 Remember the old days, when we used to spend entire summers in the sun without sunscreen, or slathered our bodies in oil to top up our tans?
 Little did we know then there would be hell to pay now. *sighs*

-Wrinkles, sun spots, dull and rough skin, sagginess… these are just some of the unwanted “presents” unprotected sun exposure has left on our skin.
-And now, we want to get rid of them.
-The sooner, the better!
+Wrinkles, sun spots, dull and rough skin, sagginess… these are just some of the “presents” the sun’s kiss has left on your skin.
+Now, you want to return them.
+ASAP!

 1. Retinol: Fights Wrinkles, Sagginess, And Dark Spots

 According to dermatologists, retinol is the gold standard for antiaging.
 Retinol (just like all the other forms of vitamin A) is one of the few ingredients that can reverse – not just prevent – wrinkles.
 It works just as well for dark spots too.
 Here’s how:

 - It increases cellular turnover (the skin’s natural exfoliating process)

 - It fights free radicals, (one of the main causes of aging)

 - It boosts the production of collagen (the protein that keeps skin firm)